 Image source

 Stand-up desks have risen to sudden popularity within the past five years.
 But standing desks have been around for far longer — even back two hundred years Benjamin Franklin was known to have used a standing desk.
-A found that people using standing desks had an increase in productivity while working.
+A study looking at productivity found that people using standing desks had an increase in productivity while working.

 When you first begin using a standing desk, anticipate some fatigue through the legs and feet.
 Your body is getting used to the change in orientation.
 Gradually build the amount of time you stand at your desk each day to acclimate your body.
 If you go from years of sitting to exclusively using a standing desk in a day, your body might rebel with tension or strain.
 Listen to your body as you adapt.
 If you notice any fatigue from standing, transition back to a sitting desk for an hour or two.
 An anti-fatigue mat beneath your feet while standing can help to reduce tension, too.